 A general safety protocol should comply with the minimal requirements laid out in the sections of Biosafety in Microbiological and Biomedical Laboratories, Ed.
 5 that refer to criteria for Biosafety Level 1 and Biosafety Level 2 laboratories.

-- Human Gene Transfer / Gene Therapy (BSL-1 and BSL-2)
+Guidance on a safety protocol for Human Gene Transfer / Gene Therapy (BSL-1 and BSL-2)

 All safety protocols should specifiy a method for inactivating biological hazards.
 When using disinfectants, please specify the concentration and minimal contact time required for neutralizing biological hazards.